faarisali/desperado-android/phase2/README.txt

 ========
 To setup the project, simply clone the phase 2 project in android studio and should work after building.

-Note: while working on phase 2, all of our commits were still occuring for the phase 1 folder.
-Please look at that directory for our phase 2 commits.

 GAME INSTRUCTIONS
 ====================
 Level One: